MIDL-Conference/midl-website-2020/pages/awards.md

 # Awards

 The MIDL 2020 best paper award recognizes the highest quality full-length paper presented at the conference.
 The focus lies on novel methodological concepts with great potential of medical impact.
 All long papers that are presented as orals at MIDL 2020 were eligible.
 The award was decided by an independent committee composed of members of the program committee that had no conflicts of interest.
+[Replay of the award ceremony](https://youtu.be/wNJQScMgpsI?t=1313) is available on YouTube:

 ## Best paper Award
 [% .papers %]